vatsdev12/node-apolloServer-mongoose/README.md

 # NODE_ApolloServer

 > Simple Crud Operation for users, feeds.
-This app uses Node, Express, ApolloServer ,mongoose.
+This app uses Node, Express, ApolloServer ,mongoose and
 > have Rest and Graphql apis.